CaptainChicky/Hailstone-Numbers/readme.md

 3. If *n* is odd, multiply it by 3 and add 1 to get *3n+1*.
 4. Repeat the process indefinitely for the resulting numbers.

 The Collatz Conjecture states that regardless of the initial value of *n*, this process will eventually reach *1*.
-More precisely, the process eventually will reach the cycle *4, 2, 1*, and continue indefinitely.
+More precisely, the process will eventually reach the cycle *4, 2, 1*, and continue indefinitely.

 Sounds simple right?
 Well, at its crux, the process the conjecture is based around may very well be simple!
 But, as math has it, no matter how simple the root process may seem, the whole problem is a completely different story.
 As it turns out, this is a very hard conjecture to prove.
 It's so hard, as a matter of fact, that even now as of 2023, nobody has been able to prove it, meaning it's still an open problem in mathematics!

 This isn't from a lack of trying either.
 Believe me when I tell you that people have brute forced numbers up to 2<sup>68</sup> and still haven't found a counterexample.
 That's a lot of numbers!
 Even Terence Tao, one of the most brilliant mathematicians of the 21st century, failed to prove it, though through his investigations, came quite close, being able to show that for "almost" every seed value, its Collatz sequence will eventually reach a value that is less than any well-behaved function that grows to infinity.
-The "almost" here means that as we take the ratio of seed values whos Collatz sequences don't reach a value that is less than a given well-behaved function that grows to infinity, versus those that do, this ratio approaches 0.
+The "almost" here means that as we take the ratio of seed values whose Collatz sequences don't reach a value that is less than a given well-behaved function that grows to infinity, versus those that do, this ratio approaches 0.
 Tao has remarked that "this is the closest anyone has come to proving the conjecture without actually proving it".

 Fascinating stuff!